2002 UAW-DaimlerChrysler 400

 The 2002 UAW-DaimlerChrysler 400 was the third stock car race of the 2002 NASCAR Winston Cup Series and the fifth iteration of the event.
 The race was held on Sunday, March 3, 2002, in North Las Vegas, Nevada at Las Vegas Motor Speedway, a 1.5 mi permanent D-shaped oval racetrack.
 The race took the scheduled 267 laps to complete.
 At race's end, Sterling Marlin, driving for Chip Ganassi Racing, would escape a penalty and hold off the field within the closing laps of the race to win his ninth career NASCAR Winston Cup Series win and his first of the season.
 To fill out the podium, Jeremy Mayfield of Evernham Motorsports and Mark Martin of Roush Racing would finish second and third, respectively.

 Background

 The layout of Las Vegas Motor Speedway, the venue where the race was held.

 Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1,200-acre (490 ha) complex of multiple tracks for motorsports racing.
-The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, North Carolina.
+The complex is owned by Speedway Motorsports, which is headquartered in Charlotte, North Carolina.